Introducing realigned classroom education and a new level of programming…

 The Erika’s Lighthouse team first focused on improving accessibility, understanding, and implementation of our programs.
-Through a new and continuously improving Resource Portal design, new and updated resources, and offering formalized staff training, we are meeting those goals.
+We are meeting those goals through a new and continuously improving Resource Portal design, new and updated resources, and offering formalized staff training.

 But, another challenge was to determine how to better leverage our hundreds of resources to be more efficient and effective for school communities.
 Our program realignment effort has helped tremendously to show districts, schools, and educators how they can more practically use our resources in a comprehensive and coordinated manner.

 We ensured all of our resources work seamlessly between our programs:

 - Educators, students and families can use handouts and information sheets without any updates or customizations,

 - They can be viewed as “levels” and work as standalone opportunities or together to create a comprehensive program year after year that advances learning and understanding,